t-lm/statdocs/docs/gs_api.md

 ```

-#### Parameters

-- action: 'getSerie'
-- input: { id: 'id' of the serie requested }

-#### Response:

-There are three different responses:

-- If you are not authorised to access this collection, you will receive an error.
-- If you are authorised to access the collection and the serie exists, you will receive a JSON response with an Item object.
-- If are authorised to access the collection but the serie does not exist, you will receive an empty object

 The Item object is quite explicit.
-It contains both serie metadata and observations in a "stringified" array.
+It contains both serie metadata and data.
+Note that observations is a stringified array.
+You can transform it into an array using JSON parsers.

-### Listing time series in a collection
+### Listing time series

-#### Introduction

-It is possible to get multiple series in a single go.

-For the moment, the API accepts requests that specify the parent and will provide all the "children" series.
+The API let you request "children" series with a single parent.

-As an example, if we are looking to get all waste indicators for "déchets ménagers associés" in the "Paris" department, we will query [dechets-fr/dma-dpt/paris/dechets-menagers-associes](https://gostatit.com/dechets-fr/dma-dpt/paris/dechets-menagers-associes).
+As an example, if you are looking to get all indicators for waste in "Paris", you will call [dechets-fr/dma-dpt/paris/dechets-menagers-associes](https://gostatit.com/dechets-fr/dma-dpt/paris/dechets-menagers-associes) and the request will return all related time series.

 It is necessary to specify exactly the id of the parent.
-The response returned will have a maximum size of 1MB.
+The size of the response is limited to 1MB.

-#### Example:
+#### Example

 ```bash
 ### request